 Don’t expect gourmet offerings on a par with its sister property, Moy House, just outside Lahinch, but this friendly and well run bar offers appealing sustenance for hungry surfers throughout the day and evening – starting with morning snacks (homemade scones and muffins), followed by a full bar menu and specials from lunchtime onwards.

-While more bar than restaurant (the first floor area originally designated restaurant is now used mainly for private parties and overflow for bar meals at busy times) you should find bar food that’s a few notches above the norm, and sometimes more – a house speciality of mussels with chips, for example, is something ‘people come back for’ – and, in the Guide’s experience, service is excellent and the place is kept immaculate, even at the busiest times.
+While more bar than restaurant (the first floor area originally designated restaurant is now used mainly for private parties and overflow for bar meals at busy times) you should find bar food that’s a good few notches above the norm – a house speciality of mussels with chips, for example, is something ‘people come back for’ – and, in the Guide’s experience, service is excellent and the place is kept immaculate, even at the busiest times.

 And, on a quiet summer evening it’s easy to imagine that this could be a romantic destination – there’s a terrace to enjoy the sunset, which can be stunning and, although casual, the bar has style.